ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:30468][end:38594]] In as last time, there was a presentation on semiotics and semantics.
 [[start:38642][end:43820]] I won't dig too far into linguistics, but I'll touch on it at the end of the course.
 [[start:44750][end:48950]] So what are we going to do in this module?
-[[start:49030][end:55798]] We're going to explore the concept of active inference and its relevance to social norms and human decision making.
+[[start:49030][end:55798]] We're going to explore the concept of Active Inference and its relevance to social norms and human decision making.

-00:55 [[start:55984][end:70034]] As you will have seen in the previous classes, active inference is a theoretical framework that seeks to explain how organisms, including humans, engage with their environment to minimize uncertainty and maintain their internal states.
+00:55 [[start:55984][end:70034]] As you will have seen in the previous classes, Active Inference is a theoretical framework that seeks to explain how organisms, including humans, engage with their environment to minimize uncertainty and maintain their internal states.
 [[start:70152][end:78014]] We're not going to dig into these concepts too, too much, because I assume they have been previously explained.
 [[start:78062][end:82786]] At length, however, I will explain how they connect to social phenomena.
 [[start:82978][end:95340]] So this framework has significant implications for understanding social behavior, as it can help explain how individuals conform to social norms and make decisions based on the expectations of others.

-01:35 [[start:95870][end:110880]] We'll delve into the role of active inference in human societies, emphasizing how humans and other organisms constantly seek to minimize their uncertainty about the world by updating their beliefs and taking actions to maintain a stable internal state.
+01:35 [[start:95870][end:110880]] We'll delve into the role of Active Inference in human societies, emphasizing how humans and other organisms constantly seek to minimize their uncertainty about the world by updating their beliefs and taking actions to maintain a stable internal state.

 01:52 [[start:112050][end:114762]] This is a crucial process for survival.
 [[start:114826][end:117926]] It allows individuals to predict and adapt to their environment.
-[[start:118058][end:132850]] In the context of human societies, active inference plays a critical role in explaining how individuals navigate complex social situations, conform to social expectations, and make decisions that align with their beliefs and values.
+[[start:118058][end:132850]] In the context of human societies, Active Inference plays a critical role in explaining how individuals navigate complex social situations, conform to social expectations, and make decisions that align with their beliefs and values.
-[[start:133590][end:144730]] Furthermore, we'll explore the concept of deontic value within active inference, which refers to the value attributed to actions based on their adherence to social norms and expectations.
+[[start:133590][end:144730]] Furthermore, we'll explore the concept of deontic value within Active Inference, which refers to the value attributed to actions based on their adherence to social norms and expectations.

 02:27 [[start:147390][end:158190]] By adhering to social norms, individuals can minimize the uncertainty associated with their actions and maintain a sense of predictability and stability in their social environment.

-02:38 [[start:158530][end:168080]] So, together, all these insights will provide you with a comprehensive understanding of the complex interplay between active inference, social norms, and human decision making.
+02:38 [[start:158530][end:168080]] So, together, all these insights will provide you with a comprehensive understanding of the complex interplay between Active Inference, social norms, and human decision making.
 [[start:168710][end:170274]] So let's dive in.
 [[start:170472][end:173310]] We'll start by introducing a philosophical framework.
-[[start:173470][end:182642]] Building on the framework of active inference in activism offers us a complementary lens to understand the dynamic and contextual nature of social cognition.
+[[start:173470][end:182642]] Building on the framework of Active Inference in activism offers us a complementary lens to understand the dynamic and contextual nature of social cognition.

-03:02 [[start:182786][end:193342]] So, while active inference provides the computational underpinnings for understanding social norms and decision making, we still need to anchor ourselves within a larger theoretical framework.
+03:02 [[start:182786][end:193342]] So, while Active Inference provides the computational underpinnings for understanding social norms and decision making, we still need to anchor ourselves within a larger theoretical framework.
 [[start:193506][end:201050]] Enactivism enriches this perspective by emphasizing the practical and developmental aspects of social understanding.
 [[start:202830][end:207134]] So what is inactivism if it hasn't been introduced before?
 [[start:207332][end:221490]] Enactivism is a philosophical stance that extends beyond traditional theories of cognition, emphasizing the role of interactions and relational dynamics in shaping both individual and social cognition.